rlueder/isbn-bisac-tools/README.md

 ### Export Command

-The export command allows you to convert BISAC data to various formats for use in other systems.
+The export command allows you to convert BISAC data to various formats (CSV, Excel, XML) for use in other systems.
+This is useful for integration with other applications or data analysis.

+**Usage Examples:**

 **Basic Usage:**